TCDD 45151 Class: Preservation

 Three of the Turkish 8Fs have been preserved.
 No. 45161 is a static exhibit at the Çamlık Railway Museum.
 45168 is preserved and was seen on display at İzmit Station in September 2010.
 No. 45160 was repatriated to Great Britain in 1989 by the Churchill 8F Locomotive Company Limited where it is Operational on the Gloucestershire Warwickshire Railway.

-In October 2010, two of the six remaining derelict examples in Turkey (45166 and 45170) were acquired by the 3 members of the Churchill 8F Locomotive Company Limited.
+In October 2010, two of the six remaining derelict examples in Turkey (45166 and 45170) were acquired by the three members of the Churchill 8F Locomotive Company Limited.
 The two locomotives travelled by rail from Sivas depot to İzmir where they were loaded onto a ship for transport back to the United Kingdom.

 They arrived at Royal Portbury Dock on Boxing Day 2010 aboard the MV Grande Scandinavia (Grimaldi Group).
 The transportation of the locomotives across Turkey was the subject of an episode of the documentary television series Monster Moves in 2011.

-45170 is currently stored in the Museum of Scottish Railways at the Bo'ness & Kinneil Railway awaiting restoration by the Scottish Railway Preservation Society.
+45170 is currently stored in the Museum of Scottish Railways at the Bo'ness and Kinneil Railway awaiting restoration by the Scottish Railway Preservation Society.
 45166, meanwhile, was sold to the municipality of Beersheba in Israel in December 2012, and has now been cosmetically restored and put on display at the Be'er Sheva Turkish Railway Station.

 45165 is plinthed outside Sincan railway station.